 - 1. Australian Government requirements met in relation to EPBC assessment. - 2.
 Setting of TACC for Sardine Fishery - 3.
-Setting observer coverage levels in the fishery.
+Setting observer coverage levels in the fishery. - 4.
+Finalise replacement Management Plan

 The table below includes an abbreviated suite of core activities and initiatives used to manage risks and reflect the anticipated split of effort and associated costs.